siralexeu/blackjack-game/README.md

 # 🎰 Blackjack Game

-A simple browser-based Blackjack game.
-Place your bets, play against the dealer, and try to build your chip stack.
+A simple Blackjack game where you try to beat the dealer by getting to 21.
+Dealer must stand on 17.
 Start with $1000 and see how much you can win!

 ## 🎮 How to Play